On Bayes factor functions: Construction of BFFs

+Although this integral lacks a closed form, it can be readily computed numerically in software such as R, and its logarithm, $\log BF_{10}(z \mid \tau, \nu)$, is called the weight of evidence (WOE) \citep{Good1985,Kass1995}.

 Different values of $(\tau, \nu)$ correspond to different alternative hypotheses.
-In defining the BFF for this test, it is helpful to specify $(\tau, \nu)$ based on hypothesized prior modes under the alternative.
-For instance, suppose that a hypothesized prior mode under the alternative hypothesis is $\lambda_1 = \sqrt{ n}\omega_1$.
+In defining the BFF for this test, it is helpful to specify $(\tau, \nu)$ based on hypothesized prior modes under the alternative hypothesis.
+For instance, suppose that a hypothesized prior mode for the noncentrality parameter under the alternative hypothesis is $\lambda_1 = \sqrt{ n}\omega_1$.
+This noncentrality parameter corresponds to the hypothetical standardized effect $\omega_1$.
 Assuming that $\nu$ is fixed, then from equation (\ref{invmode}) the value of $\tau$ that places the prior mode at $\lambda_1$ is

 Thus, the Bayes factor can be expressed as a function of the standardized effect $\omega_1$, and a BFF can be defined as the mapping of standardized effects to Bayes factors obtained as $\omega_1$ is varied over its domain.
+Criteria for selecting $\nu$ for this particular class of priors are discussed in Section 4.